shawnrivers/nogizaka-lib/README.md

 The artwork part on the top is swipeable so that you can see artworks in different types of this CD.

 A list of cards of songs included in this CD will also be displayed here.
-By tapping on any card, it will lead you to the **Song Page**.
+By tapping/clicking on any card, it will lead you to the **Song Page**.

 ### Song Page